nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 **My final tip: Buy the best package you can afford with [my special link](https://partner.logosbible.com/click.track?CID=431490&AFID=467957) for an exclusive discount on your Logos 10 library and get five _free_ books as well![^2]**

-Because Logos provides dynamic pricing, you can always upgrade to a higher package later without losing any money since you only pay for what’s new to you.
+Because Logos provides dynamic pricing, you can always upgrade to a higher package later without losing any money since you only pay for what’s new to you.[^3]

 ![](/assets/images/l10-cost-and-affordability-start-small-illu-2-2x.png)

 [^2]:Disclosure: As a Logos affiliate partner, I get a small kickback for any purchases using my affiliate link.
 This is like you buying me a cup of coffee for helping you out.
 I am grateful for your support and genuinely excited for you to get into Logos!

-If you need further assistance choosing a package, Logos assembled [a questionnaire](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/help-me-choose-package) to help you identify which package might best suit you.
+[^3]:If you need further assistance choosing a package, Logos assembled [a questionnaire](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/help-me-choose-package) to help you identify which package might best suit you.
 You can also view a detailed [base package comparison](https://partner.logosbible.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/compare-packages).

 Ping me on [Twitter](https://twitter.com/nickstapleton) if you have any questions or just to say hello. 👋